danielyxie/bitburner/doc/source/basicgameplay/factions.rst

 Factions
 ========

+.. warning:: This page contains spoilers regarding the game's story/plot-line.

 Throughout the game you may receive invitations from factions.
 There are many different factions, and each faction has different criteria for determining its potential members.
 Joining a faction and furthering